TUDelftNAS/Delftvisor/design/design.md

 Log packet and print error

 ### EchoRequest
-Sent an copied EchoRequest to all physical switches that have ports from this virtual switch.
+Send an copied EchoRequest to all physical switches that have ports from this virtual switch.
-When all their EchoResponses are at the Hypervisor sent a EchoResponse back to the controller.
+When all their EchoResponses are at the Hypervisor send a EchoResponse back to the controller.

 If any response comes back with an error forward that error, if an response doesn't come back also don't respond.